Scroll through this page to read about credit transfer and the online education environment, as well as our cancellation policy.

 Past online courses have included participants from every continent: in order to facilitate this diversity we encourage discussion and feedback from all participants, and focus on student participation in the structure and delivery.
 Our instructors also give detailed feedback on assignments, to ensure you get the most out of your online course, and our staff is available to help should you have any technical difficulties.

 Our online courses make use of both live and pre-recorded sessions in varying formats, including seminars and lectures, as well as guided self study.
-All sessions are roughly two hours long, and will be held at different times (when possible) throughout the course so that as many participants as possible will have the opportunity to join the live sessions.
+All sessions are roughly two hours long, and are typically held at standard times for the duration of the programme, making them easy to plan for and attend.

 We also make use of preparatory and in-course assignments, and participants will get the opportunity to write a final academic/research paper, or work on a final major project for the course of their choosing.
 Participants can also expect daily readings and weekly assignments to help solidify what they learn in the digital classroom.